 The Criminal Law Bulletin is a venue of choice for distinguished legal and social scientific scholars whose work focuses on matters concerning substantive criminal law, criminal procedure, criminal and forensic scientific evidence, or the legal and ethical issues that affect how justice system professionals perform their tasks in policing, crime labs, the courts, and in corrections.
 Unlike most law reviews, the Criminal Law Bulletin is not a student-edited law journal.
 Rather, our journal is peer-edited by faculty members in law and criminology.
-The journal's acceptance rate over the past three years averages to 19.41%.
+In any given year, the journal's acceptance rate ranges from 13.54% to 23.24%, with a five-year average acceptance rate of 21.48%.

-Thomson/Reuters publishes six issues of the Criminal Law Bulletin each year.
-As a result, we are typically able to publish articles within four to six months of the date of acceptance.
+Thomson/Reuters publishes four issues of the Criminal Law Bulletin each year.
+As a result, we are typically able to publish articles within six to nine months of the date of acceptance.
 In addition to a formal print version, the Criminal Law Bulletin is also published online so that it is accessible via Westlaw and related databases, such as Westlaw Next.

 In addition to publishing scholarly articles, the Criminal Law Bulletin reports on all of the major federal and state court decisions dealing with the legal aspects of the administration of criminal justice.
 The journal also publishes book reviews and practical guidance from regular columnists, including: